 “As an AWS consultancy, it can be incredibly difficult to continually find skilled engineers with suitable knowledge and experience in the technologies we work with,” said Rob Greenwood, chief technical officer at Steamhaus in Manchester, England.
 “Therefore, being able to rely on the re/Start program to provide us with enthusiastic, capable people who are eager to learn and progress in their careers has been absolutely invaluable to us as a business.”

-At Amazon, we see AWS re/Start as more than a training program.
+Amazon sees AWS re/Start as more than a training program.
 It’s truly a change-your-life program.
-It has been inspiring for me to see how individuals like Ng have come through the program, enthused about what they can do with the cloud.
+It has been inspiring for me to see how individuals like Wilkins have come through the program, enthused about the future they can build with the cloud.
 We look forward to growing the program to continue supporting a pipeline of cloud talent around the world.

 To learn more, explore the AWS re/Start program.